Gowit1412/KowitTool/README.md

 - Bypass installation restrictions on educational tablets and phones.
 - Easy to use with standard developer options.
 - Support for Android OS 10+
+- Fully supports all package formats: APK, APKS, APKM, and XAPK.

 ## Prerequisites
 Before using this tool, make sure you have: